Community Action Plan

 Family Resource Centers in the OMI, Potrero Hill and Western Addition communities that deliver activities focused on healthy child development, parent support, basic needs assistance, food

 distribution, family advocacy, mental health counseling, community events, and more.

 Youth Service Bureaus in San Francisco & San Mateo Counties that provide clinic and school-based mental health services, youth peer support groups, a Community Resource Center in South San Francisco, and therapy to over 60 Bay Area schools.

 A citywide Truancy Assessment and Resource Center to reengage students with school, reduce truancy and improve graduation rates.

-Community Health Advocates and Peer Education Leaders programs that address health and education disparities in five public housing communities in San Francisco through resident leadership development, linkage to services, and resources and advocacy efforts.
+Community Health Advocates and Peer Education Leaders programs that address health and education disparities in four mixed-income housing communities in San Francisco through resident leadership development, linkage to services, and resources and advocacy efforts.

 Service Connection and Empowerment to Employment programs that remove barriers to economic self-sufficiency and create viable pathways for employment for adults and transitional aged youth.